isomerpages/tp-virtualcampus/_events/Highlights/Seeds of Good Fair 2026.md

 <h4><strong>Where Action Meets Community!</strong></h4>
 <p>Hey #TPFAM, this is your sign to get involved!</p>
 <p>The inaugural <strong>Seeds of Good Fair</strong> brings together opportunities
-to learn, contribute, and take action in meaningful ways, right here in Temasek Polytechnic.
+to learn, contribute, and take action in meaningful ways – right here in Temasek Polytechnic.
 From interactive booths, community impact workshops, befriending sessions to real conversations, every moment is a step towards impact.</p>